tzweigle/TechBlog/Readme.md

 	3.External microphones
 	4.USB and external hard rives

-**2.** Locate a device from your list (for example, printer or external storage) and install it on Windows 10 (VM in class, machine at home, maybe the host machine in class?)
+2. Locate a device from your list (for example, printer or external storage) and install it on Windows 10 (VM in class, machine at home, maybe the host machine in class?)

 * I used my SanDisk cruzer USB thumb drive

-**3.** Locate the version of the driver and see if it is the most current version available (in the case of the printer, check the manufacturer website).
+3. Locate the version of the driver and see if it is the most current version available (in the case of the printer, check the manufacturer website).
 If necessary update the device.

 * The current version was up to date because Microsoft was the digital signer. this means that it would call its version directly from Microsoft therefore insuring an up to date driver.

-**4.**Disable the device.
+4. Disable the device.
 Does this affect Windows performance?
 What happens when you disable other devices?
 Try disabling your network card, how was that experience?

 * When I disable my current device it gives me a device not recognized error and offers me a fix solution.
 When I disable my network card, like the name suggests I lose any network connection and cannot access the internet.

-**5.**Why would I disable updates over metered connections?
+5. Why would I disable updates over metered connections?
 Capture a screenshot of the screen on which you disabled this feature.

 Image
 ![Screenshot](F:\CIS 141Metered Connection)

 * Disabling Metered connection allows you to set upload, download bandwidth in regards to your network connection.
 This is mainly important in regards to LTE imbedded and Mobile hotspots as you will want to control the amount of data spent.

-**6.**Perform a "rollback" of a driver update.
+6. Perform a "rollback" of a driver update.
 Note, you will need to access a different USB device if you have been working with a printer.

 * I was able to preform a rollback on my display adapter in my devices manager. it did not create a interference with normal operating of my machine but I was prompted with a popup to search for recent driver updates.

-**7.**After installing a USB microphone, a system has extremely poor performance.
+7. After installing a USB microphone, a system has extremely poor performance.
 How would you check to see if the performance issues are related to the USB microphone?

 * The simplest answer would be to attempt to update the driver, if that doesn't work a simple uninstall/reinstall should do the trick.